What Does Trauma Look or Feel Like?

 This kind of trauma doesn’t just affect what you think.
 It affects how you feel, how you respond, and how your nervous system operates.

-How Complex Trauma Affects You
+How Trauma Affects You

 When trauma is ongoing—especially in childhood—it changes how your brain and body function.
 Even when the trauma is over, your nervous system may still be stuck in survival mode.